StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 ![ServiceGraph, after construction](img/servicegraph_construction.png)

+The resulting graph structure closely recreates the original YAML structure.

 ### Step 2: Normalization
 Sometimes, TOSCA allows an abbreviated syntax instead of it's more verbose extended notation.
 In order to ease further handling of the graph, every short notation is being converted to its extended equivalent.
 We call this process **normalization**.